Saskatchewan Highway 956

-Highway 956, also known as the Garson Lake Road, is a provincial highway in the Canadian province of Saskatchewan.
-It runs from the Alberta border until Highway 155.
-It is about 44 km.
+Highway 956, also known as the Garson Lake Road, is a provincial highway in Saskatchewan, Canada.
+It runs from the Alberta border until Highway 155 near Lac La Loche.
+It is about 44 km long.

 Highway 956 is meant to connect the community of La Loche to Fort McMurray, Alberta.
 Beyond the Alberta border, the same route continues west as the 65-km La Loche Winter Trail winter road to Alberta Highway 881, about 25 km south of Anzac, Alberta and about 75 km south of Fort McMurray.